Linear and projective boundaries in HNN-extensions and distortion phenomena: Introduction

 The linear boundary of finitely generated nilpotent groups is (homeomorphic to) the disjoint union of spheres with dimensions $d_i$, which correspond to the free abelian quotients of rank $d_i+1$ in the central series, and the projective boundary is (homeomorphic to) the disjoint union of projective spaces of the same dimension; see~\cite{kst}.
 The latter fact relies on the observation that in the case of a nilpotent group the distance $t(g^\infty,h^\infty)$ equals the distance of the inverse elements $t(g^{-\infty},h^{-\infty})$ for all $g^\infty,h^\infty\in\Linear G$.
-Thus the space $\Project G$ can be obtained identifying each element with its inverse without changing distances (that is, $t_{\Project G}(g^{\pm\infty},h^{\pm\infty})=t_{\Linear G}(g^\infty,h^\infty)$ holds for all $g,h\in G$).
+Thus the space $\Project G$ can be obtained identifying each element with its inverse without changing distances (that is, for all $g,h\in G$ the distance $t(g^{\pm\infty},h^{\pm\infty})$ (in $\Project G$) equals the minimum of $t(g^\infty,h^\infty)$ and $t(g^\infty,h^{-\infty})$ (in $\Linear G$)).

 One might guess that this yields a general method to construct the projective boundary but the results in Section~\ref{sect:g-ginv} show that this is not the case.
 In general it is not even true that $g^\infty=h^\infty$ implies $g^{-\infty}=h^{-\infty}$ hence the projective boundary is not necessarily a quotient of the linear boundary.